Herpangina in Children

 Herpangina is an acute viral illness in children.

 It is caused by a virus.
-The most common ones are coxsackie viruses A and B.
+One common cause is coxsackievirus A16.

 Treatment may include fluids and medicine for fever and pain.